bpbwaite/redeemcore/README.md

 ### Administrators

 You may also specify one or more administrators by ID.
 They will be able to run actions manually by chatting.
-See ["Running Actions Manually"](#running-actions-manually) for a how-to.
+See [running actions manually](#running-actions-manually) for a how-to.

 ### Developer/Advanced Settings